-Alissa is an adjunct professor in the XE: Experimental Humanities and Social Engagement program at NYU, where she teaches research-based creative nonfiction writing courses, and a creative nonfiction mentor in the low-residency M.F.A. program at Whitworth University.
-For 14 years, she taught undergraduate courses in postmodern theory, criticism, cinema studies and cultural anthropology at the King’s College, where she was an associate professor of English and humanities.
+Alissa is an adjunct professor in the XE: Experimental Humanities and Social Engagement program at NYU, where she teaches research-based creative nonfiction writing courses and supervises master’s theses.
+From 2009 to 2023, she taught undergraduate courses in postmodern theory, criticism, cinema studies and cultural anthropology at the King’s College, where she was an associate professor of English and humanities.
 Alissa also regularly teaches workshops and seminars for adult learners with a variety of organizations, including the Center for Fiction and Library of America.

 Alissa earned an M.F.A in creative nonfiction from Seattle Pacific University, an M.A. in humanities and social thought from New York University, and a B.S. in information technology from Rensselaer Polytechnic Institute.